Medical Device Security

 Network segmentation is the primary control for medical devices because it limits what an attacker can reach if they compromise a device.
 The simplest segmentation approach is VLAN segregation — putting medical devices on a separate virtual network that's restricted from the general hospital network.
 A compromised patient monitor on a medical device VLAN can't directly access workstations, servers, or other infrastructure on the general network.

-More sophisticated segmentation uses microsegmentation where different types of devices are further isolated.
-Cardiology devices on one segment, imaging devices on another, infusion pumps on another.
+More sophisticated segmentation uses microsegmentation where different types of devices are further isolated — cardiology devices on one segment, imaging devices on another, infusion pumps on another.
 Each segment has restricted rules about what traffic can flow between them.
 An attacker who compromises a patient monitor in the cardiology segment can't automatically access imaging devices in the imaging segment.

 The practical challenge is that some medical devices genuinely need to communicate with other systems.
 A device that sends data to the EHR, a monitoring system that collects telemetry from multiple devices, or a central station that aggregates data from bedside monitors all require cross-segment communication.
 The segmentation approach is to allow those specific flows while blocking everything else.
 Only the traffic that's required for clinical functionality is permitted; all other traffic is denied by default.

-Implementation requires network infrastructure support.
-Segmentation isn't purely a network configuration issue — it requires switches and routers that support VLANs and access control lists, firewalls that can enforce rules between segments, and monitoring to verify that the segmentation is actually in place and functioning.
+Implementation requires network infrastructure support — switches and routers that support VLANs and access control lists, firewalls that can enforce rules between segments, and monitoring to verify that the segmentation is actually in place and functioning.
 Many healthcare organizations start segmentation projects and discover that their network infrastructure is older than they thought and needs upgrades to support it.
+Testing segmentation is critical because misconfigured rules create either false security or broken clinical workflows.

 Managing End-of-Life and Unsupported Devices